-Not to be worn Sec.
-2. That if any person shall wear any Bowie knife, Arkansas tooth pick, or other knife or weapon that shall in form, shape or size resemble a Bowie knife or Arkansas tooth pick under his clothes, or keep the same concealed about his person, such person shall be guilty of a misdemeanor, and upon conviction thereof shall be fined in a sum not less than two hundred dollars, nor more than five hundred dollars, and shall be imprisoned in the county jail not less than three months and not more than six months.
+form, shape or size resemble a Bowie knife or Arkansas tooth pick under his clothes, or keep the same concealed about his person, such person shall be guilty of a misdemeanor, and upon conviction thereof shall be fined in a sum not less than two hundred dollars, nor more than five hundred dollars, and shall be imprisoned in the county jail not less than three months and not more than six months.

-Sec.
-3. That if any person shall maliciously draw or Penalty of themattempt to draw any Bowie knife, Arkansas tooth pick, ing a knife or any knife or weapon that shall in form, shape or size resemble a Bowie knife or Arkansas tooth pick, from under his clothes or from any place of concealment about his person, for the purpose of sticking, cutting, awing, or intimidating any other person, such person so drawing or attempting to draw, shall be guilty of a felony, and upon conviction thereof shall be confined in the jail and penitentiary house of this State for a period of time not less than three years, nor more than five years.
+Suc.
+3. That if any person shall maliciously draw or Peasity of drawattempt to draw any Bowie kuife, Arkansas tooth pick, ing a knife or any knife or weapon that shall in form, shape or size resemble a Bowie knife or Arkansas tooth pick, from under his clothes or from any place of concealment about his person, for the purpose of sticking, cutting, awing, or intimidating any other person, such person so drawing or attempting to draw, shall be guilty of a felony, and upon conviction thereof shall be confined in the jail and penitentiary house of this State for a period of time not less than three years, nor more than five years.

-Sec.
-4. That if any person carrying any knife or wea- Penalty for using pon known as a Bowie kuife, Arkansas tooth pick, or any mile knife or weapon that shall in form, shape or size resemble a Bowie knife, on a sudden rencounter, shall cut or stab another person with such knife or weapon, whether death ensues or not, such person so stabbling or cutting shall be guilty of a falony, and upon conviction thereof shall be confined in the jail and pennentiary house of this State, for a period of time not less than three years, nor more than fifteen years.
+SEC.
+4. That if any person carrying any knife or weapon known as a Bowie knife.
+Arkansas tooth pick, or any inite knife or weapon that shall in form, shapp or size resemble a Bowie knife, on a sudden rencounter, shall cut or stab another person with such knife or weapon, whether death ensues or not, such person so stabling or cutting shall be guilty of a felony, and upon conviction thereof shall be confined in the jail and pententiary house of this State, for a period of time not less than three years, nor more than fifteen years.

-That this act shall be in ferce from and after Of prosecutions SEC.
-5. the first day of March next.
-And it shall be the duty of the several judges of the circuit courts in this State to give the same in charge to the grand jury every term of the respective courts, and any civil officer who shall arrest and prosecute to conviction and punishment any person guilty of any of the offences enumerated in this act, shall be entitled to the sum of fifty dollars, to be taxed in the bill of costs, and the attorney general shall be entitled to a tax fee of twenty. dollars in each case, when a defendant shall be convicted. and no prosecutor required on any presentment or indictment for any of the offences enumerated in this act.
+SEC.
+5. That this act shall be in ferce from and after Cf prosecutions the first day of March next.
+And it shall be the duty of the several judges of the circuit courts in this State to give the same in charge to the grand jury every term of the respective courts, and any civil officer who shall arrest and prosecute to conviction and punishment any person guilty of any of the offences enumerated in this act, shall be entitled to the sum of fifty dollars, to be taxed in the bill of costs, and the attorney general shall be entitled to a tax fee of twenty dollars in each case, when a defendant shall be convicted, and no prosecutor required on any presentment or indictment for any of the offences enumerated in this act.

+JOHN COCKE,

-JOHN COCKE, Speaker of the House of Representatives.
+Speaker of the House of Representatives.
 TERRY H. CAHAL, Speaker of the Senate.